Archibald Acheson, 5th Earl of Gosford: Career

 Lord Acheson was commissioned in the Coldstream Guards as a second lieutenant on 4 May 1898, and promoted to lieutenant on 17 August 1899.
 He served in the Second Boer War from 1899 to 1900, where he was part of the force sent to relieve Kimberley, during which he was wounded in the Battle of Modder River (November 1899).
 From 31 March 1900 he served in a staff appointment as aide-de-camp to Sir George Pretyman, who became Military Governor at Bloemfontein later that year, and in December 1901 he was back with his regiment.
 After the end of the war in South Africa, Lord Acheson resigned from the Army in late October 1902.
 He was appointed a lieutenant in the Reserve of Officers on 3 January 1903, and re-enlisted in the First World War as a lieutenant-colonel in the Coldstream Guards.
 He was awarded the Order of Saint John and a Military Cross in the King's 1915 Birthday Honours.
 In 1918, he served as Assistant Adjutant-General of the War Office.

 Upon the death of his father in 1922, Lord Gosford succeeded to the earldom.

 In America, where Lord Gosford lived for twenty-five years, he set up a wine shop at 40 East 50 Street in Manhattan.
-During World War II, he joined the New York City Patrol, which assisted the New York City Police on night duty.
+During the Second World War, he joined the New York City Patrol, which assisted the New York City Police on night duty.